srobo/competition-simulator/Robot Design/ReadMe.md

  Visual geometries can be made from simple shapes or imported as meshes from CAD applications.

 When placing a child, its position is relative to the origin of the parent.
 A transform joint can be used to create a new relative origin.
-A transform joint can be used to group c hildren for better organisation (in the above diagram it is proposed to group all of the robots main body solids).
+A transform joint can be used to group children for better organisation (in the above diagram it is proposed to group all of the robots main body solids).
+If a transform of origin is not required, a group child can be used.

 ## Demos